Can I get a loan if I have a poor credit rating? We’re pleased to say that the answer is, in many cases, “yes”.

 If they make you a firm offer, you’ll be shown all the key information you need to make the decision on whether this is the right loan for you – including the interest rate your loan will be charged at, the length of time you have to pay it back, the total interest on your loan, any account management fees (and when you would be charged them), and more.

-If you are happy to proceed with your lender’s final offer and you agree to their terms, conditions, and charges, you can proceed with them and, in most cases, the money will be in your account within 10 minutes*.
+If you are happy to proceed with your lender’s final offer and you agree to their terms, conditions, and charges, you can proceed with them and, in most cases, the money will be sent minutes after you complete your application*.

 Ready for a quick loan?

 How much can I apply for if I have poor credit?

 When you apply through Growing Power, you can apply for loans between £100 and £10,000.
 You can choose between 3 months and 60 months to repay the loan.
 If your loan is for less than £1,000, then you’ll have the choice of repaying over 3 months, 6 months, or 12 months.
 The shorter the length of time you take out a loan, the less interest you’ll pay on it.
 However long you take a loan out for, please make sure that you can comfortably afford the repayments.

 Please note that the APR interest rate displayed on this page is indicative.
 You may be offered a loan at a different (sometimes higher) rate depending on your personal circumstances.

 How fast will I receive the money?